open-mmlab/mmdeploy/docs/en/02-how-to-run/prebuilt_package_windows.md

 7. Download [`onnxruntime`](https://github.com/microsoft/onnxruntime/releases/tag/v1.8.1), and add environment variable.

-   As shown in the figure, add the lib directory of onnxruntime to the PATH.
+   As shown in the figure, add the lib directory of onnxruntime to the `PATH`.

    ![sys-path](https://user-images.githubusercontent.com/16019484/181463801-1d7814a8-b256-46e9-86f2-c08de0bc150b.png)
    :exclamation: Restart powershell to make the environment variables setting take effect.
 You can check whether the settings are in effect by `echo $env:PATH`.